Sal2040/Hangman/README.md

 # Hangman

 This is a simple implementation of the popular Hangman game in Python.
-It uses a command line interface with text prompts and messages only.
+It uses a CLI with text prompts and messages only.
 No actual drawing of the hangman figure is included.
 The game supports multiple languages via `jinja2` templating.

 ## Project composition:
 * **helpers.py** - module with functional classes
-* **main.py** - main script ro run the game
+* **main.py** - main script to run the game
 * **languages** - folder containing templates and wordlists